 In 2015 she was selected for a Varuna Litlink residency to further develop what became ‘Beneath the Mother Tree’.
 The writing of this novel was such a joyous ride, Donna hopes to write novels now for the rest of her days.

-‘Beneath the Mother Tree’ has just been published by MidnightSun (August 2018).
+‘Beneath the Mother Tree’ was published by MidnightSun in August 2018.

-I have been told readers like insights into author’s lives, so let me share with you here – I live in a little, 1940s, seaside cottage beside a national park in what I think is one of the most beautiful parts of the world.
+I have been told readers like insights into author’s lives, so let me share with you here – I live in an original 1940s seaside cottage beside a national park in what I think is one of the most beautiful parts of the world.

 I live with my partner, our son and daughter and four chickens.
 I love gardening and bushwalking and eating pavlova.